 Many worldwide cat registries, especially in the United States, do not recognise the Russian in any other colour than blue.
-Like the Russian Blue, these three varieties boast a double coat that is dense, plush and soft to the touch, and will have aided the cat in the cold climes from whence it originates.
-Further characteristic traits include a long body, slender legs, wide-spaced ears that are round-tipped, slightly oblique eyes and a tapering nose.
-The only true difference between the three Russian variations is coat colouring; the Russian White possesses a svelte white coat that is fine and striking, whilst the Russian Black is pure ebony and the Russian Tabby is easily identifiable by its striped tabby markings.
+Like the Russian Blue, these three varieties boast a double coat that is dense, plush and soft to the touch, and will have aided the cat in the cold climes where it came from.
+Further traits include a long body, slender legs, wide-spaced ears that are round-tipped, slightly oblique eyes and a tapering nose.
+The only true difference between the three Russian variations is coat colouring; the Russian White possesses a svelte white coat, whilst the Russian Black is pure ebony and the Russian Tabby can be easily identifiable by its striped tabby markings.

 The Russian is a very healthy and resilient breed with a long life expectancy.
 No genetic or breed-specific health conditions are documented in the breed, although cases of bladder stones are seen.

 (Photos are displayed in a random order, click a photo to enlarge it.
 Click here to upload your own!)